mist64/cbmbus_doc/3 Commodore DOS.md

 ### Wildcards

-Some interfaces features permit using wildcard characters:
+Some APIs permit using wildcard characters:
 * A question mark ("`?`") matches any character.
 * An asterisk ("`*`") matches zero or more characters.
 On classic devices, characters in the pattern after the asterisk are ignored, so an asterisk can only match characters at the end of the name.